Feelfeel20088/school-java-projects/README.md

 # school-java-projects
-some colage level projects i did in highschool.
+some college projects i did in highschool.